robsdedude/southpark-downloader/README.md

 Usage (what does the script do?)
 --------------------------------
 When you run `./get_season.sh 20`it will use `youtube-dl` to download all episodes of the season into a folder called `S20_en` (other seasons in the same fashion).
-The episodes will be downloaded in 3-4 acts (that's how the South Park website works). `MP4Box` is then used to merge the acts together into one file.
+The episodes will be downloaded in 3-4 acts (that's how the South Park website works). `ffmpeg` is then used to merge the acts together into one file.
 After that some renaming happens so that the files are in the right order.
 Before that renaming happens the script will exit.
 You now have to check manually that the episodes and acts were named correctly (the South Park guys seem to fail frequently).
 To do so, look through the created season folder(s); if you see failures, you'll notice them.
 Fix them, then open `join_acts.sh` and change `exit 0` to `#exit 0`.
 Finally run `./join_acts.sh S20_en` (again).
 After everything worked you can go through the season folders and delete the `parts` folder inside to save space.
 These are only kept for safety.

 Naming mistakes (how do I know I fixed all of the naming mistakes mentioned before?)
 ------------------------------------------------------------------------------------